Windows 10 Enterprise End of Life: What Your Organization Should Be Doing

 What End of Life Means for Windows 10 Enterprise

 Microsoft’s end-of-life policies are clear: once a product reaches its end of support, it no longer receives security updates, patches or technical support.
-For Windows 10 Enterprise, that date is October 14, 2025, and it applies to the latest supported version of Windows 10 22H2, which is also the final feature update for Windows 10.
+Windows 10 Enterprise reached end of support on October 14, 2025.
+The final supported release was Windows 10 version 22H2, which also marked the last feature update for the operating system.
+As a result, Windows 10 Enterprise 22H2 end of life occurred on the same date, ending standard Microsoft support and security updates for the platform.

 Here’s what that means in practice: